Gabbi-89/Gabbi-89/README.md

 ### Hi, I'm Gabriella 👋👩‍💻
-I’m currently studying to Front End developer @Technigo.
+I’m a Developer who attended @Technigo's Bootcamp in Front End Development 20/21.

 I'm happy, half nerdy, half social!
 Love solving problems, building relationships, structure and analyzes!

 💻 I love CSS & React!
-Im am coding with HTML5, CSS, JavaScript and React.
+Im am coding with HTML5, CSS, JavaScript, React and Node.js.

-🎓 Do have a Master of Science in Business & Administration and a carreer within Logistics and Demand planning.
+🎓 Do have a Master of Science in Business & Administration and a previous carreer within Logistics and Demand planning.

-🚏 Live in Sweden & Austria.
+🚏 Live in Sweden.

 ### Find me around the web 🌍
 - <a href="https://www.linkedin.com/in/gabriella-bolin-b718544a/">LinkedIn</a>